 However, just as contact forms make it easy for customers to contact you, they also make it easier for others to spam you.

 Unfortunately, Shopify’s native spam filtering software leaves much to be desired.
-For one client, we consistently received so much spam that we had to disable the contact form entirely.
+For one client, we consistently received so much spam that I had to disable the contact form entirely.

 - Removing the form

 - Adding a HoneyPot to filter spam submissions

 If you aren’t looking for much customer contact, you may try removing the contact form entirely and spelling your email out in this fashion:

 Yes, it’s a pain for users but it is one method.
 It won’t catch commenters or newsletter subscribers, though.

 2. Use a 3rd party form